It’s a fair-weather day.

 In today’s world, with the human built environment, it takes countless volunteers to tend turtle nests, redirecting the young toward the ocean.
 Because of this, can we say that these species are self-sustaining?

 There are seven species of sea turtles in the world today.
-Four of them lay their eggs here.
+Four of them lay their eggs here on Santa Rosa Island, Gulf Shores National Seashore.
 That constitutes a biological treasure for this region, a remaining strand of a once diverse web of life just off these shores.

 What if Caretta caretta disappears due to human interference in this annual ritual that replenishes her kind?
 Should we really care?

 Reach back 100 years in Pensacola history to an ocean teeming with life.
-Fish would be larger and more plentiful and you could scoop up shrimp in the bay with your hands.
+Fish would be larger and more plentiful and you could scoop up shrimp in Escambia Bay with your hands.
 There would be hundreds more dunes with waving sea oats, both habitat and nursery to many species.

 The loggerhead turtle is part of an ocean web that supports our fishing industry.
 The biodiversity of our beautiful islands is the basis of tourism, a principal industry.
 Somehow we have to learn to maintain this natural treasure while going about our business.